hangzhaomit/tensorflow-tutorial/README.md

 # tensorflow-tutorial

-A TensorFlow tutorial for computer vision MIT 6.869.
+A TensorFlow tutorial for computer vision class MIT 6.819/6.869.

 This tutorial walks you through the basic operations in Tensorflow, and deep neural networks with simple and concrete examples.